 Soundproofing for Drums vs. Sound Absorption

 A completely soundproof drum room lets out no sound, period.
 Building a drum room that is fully soundproof is a big, expensive job.
 It can be done, and if you’re set on truly soundproofing a practice room (drums or otherwise), Audimute has the products and expertise to get you there.
 But hold on, let’s consider what most drummers really need.
 In most cases, a completely soundproof drum room is not necessary.
-Simply reducing the amount of sound that escapes from the practice space will keep the neighbors happy and the police away.
+Simply reducing the amount of sound that escapes from the practice space will keep those around you happy.

 Here’s a little easy science to help tell the story.
 The amount of sound coming from a drum set or a band is measured in decibels (dB).
 A drummer might generate 110–120dB when playing hard.
 If that drummer hits a little bit softer, just 10dB less, anyone listening will hear him or her playing half as loudly.

 It works the same way with soundproofing.
 Because of the way our ears perceive sound, a “soundproof drum room” may not need to be soundproof at all.
 It only needs to reduce the volume by as little as 10dB to make the music half as loud outside the room.
 Sound absorption products for walls and for ceilings along with an Acoustic Door Seal Kit may be all that is needed for an effective solution.
 Drums can sound a whole lot better inside and a whole lot quieter outside the practice space with just few simple steps.

 Step 1: Sound Absorption Sheets

 The absorption sheets, which attach easily to the wall with a hanging clip, clean up the sound and may reduce sound levels by up to 60 percent.
 Audimute Sound Absorption Sheets have an impressive NRC (noise reduction coefficient) rating of .85.
 They use all-natural, environmentally friendly materials, rather than fiberglass or foam, to reduce sound effectively and economically.